-20 years (240 months) of employment 4%\ 25 years (300 months) of employment 5%\
+20 years (240 months) of employment 4% 25 years (300 months) of employment 5%

-2. All employees hired on or after May 1, 1994, and prior to January 1, 2015 shall receive a longevity bonus, in the amounts which follow.
+2. All employees hired on or after May 1, 1994, and prior to January 1, 2015, shall receive a longevity bonus, in the amounts which follow.
 This longevity bonus shall begin at the pay period which follows the anniversary date of employment and be paid to each employee in each pay period.

+^{}The percentages stated above shall be based on the current pay for the Sheriff Support Supervisor at Step 5, Compensation Grade B5 of the new pay scale.
-5 years (60 months) through 9 years (119 months) 1.5% of base hourly rate of employment

-10 years (120 months) through 14 years (179 months) 2.0% of base hourly rate of employment

-15 years (180 months) through 19 years (239 months) 2.5% of base hourly rate of employment

-20 + years (240 + months) of employment

-3.0% of base hourly rate
+5 years (60 months) through 9 years (119 months) of employment 1.5% of base hourly rate 10 years (120 months) through 14 years (179 months) of employment 2.0% of base hourly rate 15 years (180 months) through 19 years (239 months) of employment 2.5% of base hourly rate 20 + years (240 + months) of employment 3.0% of base hourly rate

 - 3. Except as required by the State and Federal Family Medical Leave Acts, the longevity bonus shall be based upon continuous employment, exclusive of those periods wherein an employee is placed upon a leave without pay status; Provided, when an employee is laid off, as a result of a reduction in force (RIF), or placed on permanent medical disability and rehired, and the separation does not exceed one (1) year, the longevity bonus shall be computed from the initial employment date; Provided further, when an employee separates from employment and is subsequently rehired and the separation does not exceed thirty (30) days, the longevity bonus shall be computed from the initial employment date.
 An employee who separates from employment and is subsequently rehired, and the separation exceeds thirty (30) days, shall receive full employment credit for actual past period(s) of active service. - 4.
 It is understood and agreed by the parties that the longevity bonus will be added to each employee's hourly rate of pay. - 5.
-New employees hired on or after January 1, 2015 shall not receive a longevity bonus.
+New employees hired on or after January 1, 2015, shall not receive a longevity bonus.